JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML TerminologyExtent

-An OML TerminologyExtent defines an in-memory tuple about each OML Context involved in modeling and reasoning about domain-specific vocabularies and systems descriptions using such vocabularies:
+An OML TerminologyExtent defines an in-memory tuple about each OML Module involved in modeling and reasoning about domain-specific vocabularies and systems descriptions using such vocabularies:
 - An OML TerminologyGraph for defining a vocabulary about a domain or a description of a system in a domain;
 - An OML Bundle for aggregating OML TerminologyBox(es) for as modular [OWL2-DL Ontologies] for monotonic refinement and reasoning;